ad-freiburg/ad-blog/content/post/project-qlever-queries-mode.md

 ### Automating SPARQL endpoint generation {#automation_engine}

 As the process of manually setting up a SPARQL endpoint for each SPARQL engine and each dataset is extremely tedious and risks introducing inconsistencies, automating it with the help of Docker and bash scripts is extremely essential.
 Taking inspiration from the ease of setup of Qlever, the end goal must be to have a docker container for each SPARQL engine as it provides an isolated, standardised environment for each engine, ensuring consistent behaviour.
-Users should be able to define some basic parameters in a configuration file and using that a bash script should provide some neat functions to do the tasks of downloading/finding the dataset, loading the dataset into the docker container for the engine and starting the server.
+Users should be able to define some basic parameters in a configuration file and a bash script utilising this should provide some neat functions to do the tasks of downloading/finding the dataset, loading the dataset into the docker container for the engine and starting the server.

 I have created a docker containerized environment for Jena and Blazegraph and used existing docker images for Oxigraph and Virtuoso.
 Interaction with the docker image can be abstracted away in the bash script accompanying each SPARQL engine.
 Upon execution, the script generates a configuration file in the working directory with default parameters that can be tailored to specific datasets.
 The config file looks like: